 There are a number of classes of new buildings or extensions of existing buildings that do not need Building Regulations approval - subject to certain criteria on size, construction and position relative to boundaries being met.
 The following are examples of such buildings and extensions.
 Please note that they may require planning permission.

-Example of 4D Planning's Building Regulation Drawings:
+Example of 4D Planning's Building Regulation Drawings in London:

 Building control exists to ensure that buildings are designed and constructed in accordance with the Building Regulations and associated legislation.
 4D Planning Consultants liaise with building control on your behalf to ensure your development coheres to the building regulations such as structural stability, fire resistance, weather resistance, thermal insulation etc.